kjy112/TempestAlert/README.md

 define('CONTACT_SMS_PROVIDER', 'tmomail.net');
 ```

-Setup a Cron job that runs every 5 mins, or however often you want to check the tempest, on poetempest.php:
+Then setup a Cron job that runs every 5 mins, or however often you want to check the tempest, on poetempest.php:

 ```
 php /public_html/tempestAlert/poetempest.php